Musicianship 1: listening and reading, pitch and rhythm

 What is the course about?

-Discover the use and meaning of symbols for sounds in music.
+Discover the use and meaning of terms and symbols for sounds in music.
+Raise your awareness of aural training and response.
 Musicianship is an essential supplement to practical music study for singers and instrumentalists in all genres and styles.
-Enjoy learning the mechanics of music and terminology in a group setting.

 What will we cover?